🐸

 🔄

-After shipping a PR, toad watches for review comments.
-When a reviewer leaves feedback, toad auto-spawns a fix tadpole.
-Up to 3 rounds of iteration — toad doesn't just ship, it converges.
+After shipping a PR, toad watches for review comments and CI failures.
+Reviewer feedback or a red build auto-spawns a fix tadpole.
+Configurable rounds of iteration — toad doesn't just ship, it converges.

 🏗️